Yorke’s Student Support Services is Exemplary

 Student Support Team

-Yorke Institute’s Student Support Team include the • RTO coordinator, who deals with academic issue and providing guidance and support ,monitors academic progress, implementation of intervention strategies and reassessments • Student Administration Officer who deals with general issue and can refer you to relevant qualified individuals depending on the nature of your enquiry.
+Yorke’s Student Support Team include the • RTO Manager, who deals with academic issue and providing guidance and support ,monitors academic progress, implementation of intervention strategies and reassessments • Student Administration Officers who deals with general issue and can refer you to relevant qualified individuals depending on the nature of your enquiry; Academic Team comprising trainers who would guide you through your progress; Finance Team that can provide information on tuition fee and reconciliation of student accounts

 All advice and matters dealt by Yorke Institute staff are treated as professional and confidential.If the staff member is unable to advice on certain matters, students will be referred to professional external services.